surfacesyntacticud/guidelines/content/docs/general_guideline/Universal_construction/reported_speech.md

 {{</conll>}}

 {{< hint warning>}}
-We previously annotated reported speech using the syntactic relation parataxis:obj, but this is now considered obsolete.
+We previously annotated reported speech using the syntactic relation `parataxis:obj`, but this is now considered obsolete.
 {{</hint>}}

 ## french